Your Reliable EDI Unit Manufacturer & Supplier in China

 NEWater has been a leading water purification unit producer in China since 2001, servicing hundreds of customers in more than 100 countries.
 Our satisfied clients are proof of their trust in our quality and service.
 Through our team of professionals at NEWater, you can be assured of receiving a high-quality, efficient, and cost-effective EDI Unit.

-NEWater EDI Units Basic Features
+NEWater Electrodeionization Units Basic Features

 - Units that are small, portable, and light.